5G home broadband: What is it, and how does it compare to NBN?

 There’s 5G mobile broadband, and 5G home broadband.

-The mobile broadband can be used by the latest portable devices and phones, such as the Apple iPhone 13 and Samsung Galaxy S22.
+The mobile broadband can be used by the latest portable devices and phones, such as Apple’s iPhone 13 and Samsung Galaxy S22.

 Meanwhile, 5G home broadband is a wireless alternative to fixed-line NBN, using a plug-in modem to connect multiple devices at home to the 5G mobile network.